-Simplify your life when you combine your loan payments.
+Simplify your payments when you combine your loans.
 You may be able to refinance multiple student loans into a single loan.

 You’ll save time by making one payment each month instead of several.
 Plus, it's easier to remember a single payment date (not to mention a single online password) — so you don't have to worry about missing one.